PreciselyData/Private-Spatial-APIs/README.md

 Private Spatial APIs enables an organization to rapidly integrate location information into business applications and processes.
 This enables organizations to create and embed maps, understand spatial relationships, and carry out spatial calculations.

-The deployment is available as Micro Services architecture which can be deployed into cloud native Kubernetes environments such as Microsoft Azure (AKS), Amazon Web Services (EKS) and Google Cloud Platform (GKS) and scaled as needed.
+The deployment is available as Micro Services architecture which can be deployed into Private Spatial APIs Kubernetes environments such as Microsoft Azure (AKS), Amazon Web Services (EKS) and Google Cloud Platform (GKS) and scaled as needed.

 ### Capabilities
 Following are the main components of architecture: